48 Idioms About Roads

 7. All roads lead to Rome

-Example Sentence:
+Example Sentences:

-• You can study with flashcards or games—both work.
+• You can study with flashcards or games.
+Both work.
 All roads lead to Rome.

 • Whether we fly or drive, all roads lead to Grandma’s house.